FROM DARKNESS INTO LIGHT

 TCM is different in several fundamental ways from western medicine, but it's also based on the same principal, empiricism, the belief that objective observation is the most accurate way to determine facts.
-On that score Chinese doctors have been objectively observing by trail and error the healing effects of natural remedies for at least 50 centuries!
+On that score Chinese doctors have been objectively observing by trial and error the healing effects of natural remedies for at least 50 centuries!

 TCM views your body as an energy field consisting of ying and yang (male and female) expressions of a vital energy they call Qi, pronounced Chee.
 Health problems are an indication that ying and yang are either out of balance or blocked.
 It's the job of a TCM practitioner to restore free flowing balanced QI.
 They do so by administering acupuncture, acupressure, and herbal remedies.

 Western medicine views your body as a multiplicity of individual parts organized into a series of systems: immune system, endocrine system, nervous system, etc. When a health problem emerges it is treated with drugs, natural substances, or interventions.

 Both approaches have their advantages and disadvantages.
 My idea was to combine the best of both approaches to try and find a solution for the breakdown of mental acuity.
 After initially experiencing the 98 year old Dr. Lee in person I knew I was on the right track.